 Councilmember represents the fourth district of Pittsburgh City Council, which includes the neighborhoods of Beechview, Bon Air, Brookline, Carrick, Overbrook, and McKinley Park.

 District 4 History

-“South Pittsburgh,” as this region of the city is colloquially known, was originally settled in the late eighteenth century and incorporated in 1788 as part of St. Clair Township—named for the 9th President of the Continental Congress, Revolutionary War General Arthur St. Clair, who presided over the passage of the United States constitution in 1787.
+“South Pittsburgh,” as this region of the City is colloquially known, was originally settled in the late eighteenth century.
+Incorporated in 1788 as part of St. Clair Township—named for Revolutionary War General Arthur St. Clair, who presided over the passage of the United States constitution in 1787.
 St. Clair Township included the present day Upper St. Clair Township, and most of the municipalities between it and the Monongahela River.
 In 1791, St. Clair Township was the site of the Whiskey Rebellion, a protest led by farmers in Western Pennsylvania against the federal implementation of an excise tax on whiskey.